Myrtle Beach Airport Aims for Autism-Friendliness with Quiet Waiting Room

 People with autism are amazing.
 But a fun and relaxing family vacation at the beach may sound like a far-fetched fantasy if you have a child with the disorder, especially if the trip involves flying.

 The Myrtle Beach International Airport in South Carolina, along with other organizations in the area, plans to make that fantasy a reality.
-A new waiting room, designed specifically for people with autism and their families, opened in time to accommodate travelers who wanted to attend the autism-friendly family events taking place in the Grand Strand beginning in April 2016.
+A new waiting room, designed specifically for people with autism and their families, opened to accommodate travelers who wanted to attend the autism-friendly family events taking place in the Grand Strand and aims to help people on the spectrum cope with the stresses of traveling.

 Flying is stressful even when you’re not on the spectrum, and it can be especially trying for those who have autism.
 The crowded, fast-paced environments and strict, unfamiliar routines of most airports are often too much for travelers on the spectrum.
 Traveling also creates stress for their parents.